bhkashani-cmd/academic-site/_pages/cv.md

 ### Ph.D. in Media Management

+**Research Field:**
-**Research Field:** Media Management
+Media Management

 **Doctoral Dissertation:**

 **Developing a Desirable System for Cyberspace Policymaking in Iran**

-The research focused on identifying cyberspace policymaking institutions, policy themes, and policymaking processes to develop a conceptual model for cyberspace governance.
+The doctoral research examined cyberspace policymaking institutions, policy themes, and policymaking processes to develop a framework for cyberspace governance.

 ---